Lxmic/JFhugo/content/post/Tomato_VIGS_Protocol/index.md

 ## References
 André C. Velásquez, Suma Chakravarthy, Gregory B. Martin.
 Virus-induced Gene Silencing (VIGS) in *Nicotiana benthamiana* and Tomato.
 Journal of Visualized Experiments.
 2009.
 1292 doi:10.3791/1292

+---
+# <font color=tomato>Part II Sprout vacuum-infiltration</font>

+---
+## Plant material
+Tomato sprouts come from seeds.
+Sprouts are easy to obtain about 2days.

+## VIGS

+### DAY1
+GV3101 harboring pTRV1, pTRV2, pTRV2-PDS, pTRV2-target gene are grown on LB agar plates containing 50 µg/mL of Kan and 25 µg/mL of rifampicin.
+Incubate at 28°C for 2 days.

+### DAY3
+A single colony was picked and inoculated in 2 mL LB with appropriate antibiotics（50 µg/mL of Kan and 25 µg/mL of Rifampicin）.
+Shaking at 200 rpm at 28°C for 10 h (Overnight)

+### DAY4
+500 µl of above culture was inoculated into a 2-3 mL LB containing antibiotics, 10 mM MES and 20 µM acetosyringone.
+Shaking at 200 rpm at 28°C for 10 h.
+Each *Agrobacterium* strain containing TRV1 and TRV2 vectors were mixed in 1:1 ratio.

+Harvest and resuspend into infiltration buffer with 10 mM MgCl2, 10 mM MES and 200 µM Acetosyringone, pH 5.6, adjust to an OD of 1.0 and left at RT for 3-4 h.

+Silwet L77 was added to cell solution (0.05%, v/v, 1 µL:2 mL) and mixed well immediately.

+30 seeds each group were placed in 6 ml mixture strains, and then Vacuum-infiltration.